Becheler/Becheler.github.io/pages/applications.md

 <video src="../demo/decrypt/movie2.mp4" width="640" height="400" controls preload></video>

-Change the value options to generate different types of history.
+Change the value options to generate different histories.
 Lower $p$ will be, the more the demographic expansion will be constrained to suitable areas.

-### Inspect the sampling schemes
+## Visualize pre-computed results

+### Sampling scheme

 In the spatial process configuration file, we limited the number of simulations to 5 sampling schemes, each one composed of: